tru-ID/tru-cli/README.md

   -h, --help                 show CLI help
-  --debug                    Enables debug logging for the CLI --project_dir=project_dir  The directory that contains the 4auth.json Project configuration file
+  --debug                    Enables debug logging for the CLI --project_dir=project_dir  The directory that contains the 4auth.json Project configuration file --quickstart               Create a Project and also create a Phone Check in workflow mode.

 EXAMPLE
   $ 4auth project:create